 Based on the activity you intend to use the lantern for, you should research its runtime.
 Or in other words, how much time does it take for the lantern to go through batteries?
 Of course, this is battery-type-dependent, but most companies usually give an over-exaggerated time.
 Some of the lanterns we tested will only run for a few hours, while others — particularly those designed for emergency use — can last up to 30 days or more.

 Ease of Use

-If you need light, you need light now.
-Maybe it's getting dark and your gourmet dinner is burning, or maybe there is a bear outside your tent.
-Either way, fumbling with buttons and hooks is no fun.
+It perhaps goes without saying, but we often need light the most when we don't have it.
+Maybe it's getting dark, and your gourmet dinner is burning, or maybe there is an animal outside your tent.
+Either way, fumbling with buttons and hooks is a bummer when you need illumination in a hurry.
 We recommend models that can be easily hung overhead.
-Hooks–like those on the Black Diamond products that can be placed over a branch or through a tent loop are ideal.
-While camping, perfectly smooth and level surfaces rarely present themselves (besides the occasional picnic table).
-Non-slip rubber bases, or better yet, rubber-tipped legs like those on the Black Diamond Apollo, make balancing your lantern on rocks and stumps much easier.
+Hooks like those on the Black Diamond products that can be placed over a branch or through a tent loop are ideal.
+When camping, perfectly smooth and level surfaces can be hard to come by unless you have a picnic table at your site.
+Non-slip rubber bases or rubber-tipped legs make balancing your lantern on rocks and stumps much easier.

-Almost as important as performance, is its longevity.
+Almost as important as performance is a light's longevity.
 One that can withstand adventures and sticky fingers alike is one worth investing in.
-Based our tests, we decided on a few things to look for before purchasing one to ensure that it will serve you well.
+Based on our tests, we decided on a few things to look for before purchasing one to ensure that it will serve you well.
 Does the lantern have lots of extraneous parts that are likely to break?
-If it does, are they made out of a strong material or a weak plastic?
-The Streamlight The Siege is made of strong materials that are shock absorbent even when dropped onto pavement from seven feet.
+If it does, are they made out of a strong material?